protobufjs/protobuf.js/README.md

 Afterwards, decoded messages of this type are `instanceof AwesomeMessage`.

-Alternatively, you can also just reuse and extend the internal constructor if custom initialization code is not required:
+Alternatively, it is also possible to reuse and extend the internal constructor if custom initialization code is not required:

 ```js
 ...